upiterbarg/upiterbarg.github.io/index.md

 ## About Me

-In my spare time, you can find me reading, writing, painting, and exploring the coastal marshlands of Connecticut.
+In my spare time, you can find me reading, writing, painting, listening to Phoebe Bridgers, and exploring the coastal marshlands of Connecticut.